-The main results of the study are presented in Tables 6 and 7, pages 19-20, and are also illustrated in Charts 4 and 5 on pages 21-23.
+The main results of the study are presented in Tables 6 and 7, pages 20-21, and are also illustrated in Charts 4 and 5 on pages 22-24.
 When combining the four different tax burdens studied together, the District of Columbia taxes its residents lower relative to neighboring jurisdictions at each income level.
 At the \$25,000/year income level, the five Virginia jurisdictions rank highest in the combined tax burdens, with Fairfax City's burden being the highest.
-At the \$50,000- and \$150,000-income levels, Prince George's County, Maryland's tax burden ranks first, with Falls Church, Virginia, ranking second.
-At the \$75,000- and \$100,000-income levels, Falls Church ranks first with Prince George's County ranking second.
-At the four highest income levels,
+At the \$50,000- to \$150,000-income levels, Prince George's County, Maryland's tax burden ranks first, with Falls Church and Fairfax City, Virginia, trading off for the second highest rank.
+At the four highest income levels, the five Virginia jurisdictions rank between 2nd and 6th, depending on the specific income level.
+At every income level Montgomery County, Maryland's combined tax burden ranks seventh, while DC's is eighth.